spdx/spdx-3-model/model/Core/Properties/prefix.md

 ## Summary

-A memorable substitute for a URI.
+A substitute for a URI.

 ## Description

-A prefix is a memorable substitute for a URI.
+A prefix is a substitute for a URI.

 ## Metadata